Mike3rd/mturko_vercel/content/page/toby.md

 > That night in his box 'neath the laundromat light,
 Toby dreamed of life with a human, just right:
-Long walks where he led the way,
+Long walks on a leash, where he led the way,
-Belly rubs, and treats every day!
+Belly rubs, snuggles, and treats every day

 Illustration:
 Split panel: